-This Lord’s Day is also our Christmas holiday, and I hope it will find you safe and sound.
-As we’ve announced, we will have no classes in the morning but we will meet for worship like normal at 10am.
-I hope you’ll be here if you’re in town; I’ve been looking forward to the sermon I’m going to preach for a long time.
-I think it will be a subject befitting the holiday; that’s all I’ll say about that.
+Next week is our Christmas holiday, and I hope it will find you safe and sound.
+As we’ve announced, we will have no classes but we will meet for singing and devotional.
+If you’re in town, please be there.

-As for the fun part of the day, I hope everyone will enjoy themselves and remember this important lesson: The Christmas season is not about gifts.
+As you celebrate the holiday, I hope everyone will enjoy themselves and remember the timeless lesson: The Christmas season is not about gifts.
 That’s right, I said it.
 Christmas is not about gifts.
 Sure, God’s people probably knew that.
 After all, we remember what the Master said:

 “It is more blessed to give than to receive.”